Is Irish Gaelic A Dead Language? 🇮🇪

 If you think about it this way, maybe Irish Gaelic really is a dead language.
 No one really uses it all the time outside of Gaeltacht areas in Ireland.
 In addition, those who do know it by learning it at a Gaelscoil do not even use it outside schoool.
 Sadly, those who study it are those eager while those who do know it and keep a conversation going in Irish more often than not avoid so.

 I will argue it is not dead in a sense you are comprehending.
 Truly, it is dead in a sense that the community itself, save Gaeltacht areas, does not use it anymore.
-Shops, restaurants, cafes, and other establishments put up English signs instead of Irish.
+Shops, restaurants, cafés and other establishments commonly put up English signs instead of Irish.

-With that being said, basing on the prior statements I made above, communities still know, but do not use it as often.
+Having said all of that, based off the prior statements I made above, communities still know but do not use it as often.
 It will only truly be dead if you do not find any speakers or listeners anymore.
 Irish Gaelic, like its Scottish and Manx cousins, is alive, being relevant to many, still.